-5 Common Root Causes of Hormonal Imbalance
+5 Root Causes of Hormonal Imbalance

-5 Common Root Causes of Hormonal Imbalance
+5 Root Causes of Hormonal Imbalance

 When it comes to hormone imbalance, estrogen and progesterone are the first hormones that come to mind.
 Both these hormones are very closely linked with the nervous system and are responsible for mood, mental state, energy, libido and even in part for our heart and bone health.
 But these hormones usually don’t go out of balance on their own.
 Reproductive hormones are part of a “hormone hierarchy” and only perform their role in the body under the guidance of some much larger hormones behind the scenes.
 Although some improvement in symptoms can be achieved by targeting the menstrual cycle, true long-lasting results do not occur until the underlying issues are addressed.
 Here are the 5 most common root causes that can lead to imbalances in estrogen, progesterone and the menstrual cycle as a whole.